-The nursery offers a wide range of indoor and outdoor activities designed to promote the cognitive, physical, emotional and social growth of its children.
+The Giles Nursery offers a wide range of indoor and outdoor activities designed to promote the cognitive, physical, emotional and social growth of its children.
 Children can enjoy experimenting with sand, water, paint, clay, glue, wood and many other basic materials.

 They enjoy looking at books, listening to stories and learning songs and rhymes.
 They can play in the band, dress up in the role play area, play with a variety of toys and games and engage in food technology.